 It’s not set out in law, and in practice the Treasury decides how to apply it.
 It can also be bypassed if the Treasury decides certain spending is outside the formula.
 If the devolved governments disagree they can argue the case.

-The formula itself is basically: change to UK government department budget multiplied by the percentage of devolved services in that area multiplied by the percentage population in that country.
+The formula itself is basically: any change to UK government department budget multiplied by the percentage of devolved services in that area multiplied by the percentage population in that country.

 So, if the Barnett formula is used the result would depend on which departments are affected.
 It only applies changes in the fixed budget of a department to the ‘block grant’ paid to the devolved governments.
 It doesn’t decide all funding.

 How any additional funding for Northern Ireland might affect the rest of the UK will be decided by political negotiation.